hpanago/hpanago.github.io/_posts/fossdem.markdown

-Talk 1: 10 years of (Puppet) Config Management
+### Talk 1: Ten years of Puppet installations: what now?

 - automate things that are the same on all sources
 - divide et Impera (one module reponsible for one and only thing)